crdrisko/drychem/common-utilities/libs/errors/docs/errors.md

 ### [Exception Handling](../../../include/common-utils/errors/exceptions)

-This library provides an exception handling class: `CppUtils::Errors::FatalException` which derives from `std::exception`.
-Some other commonly used exceptions can also be found, all of which derive from this `FatalException` class.
-Because these exceptions derive from `std::exception` (either directly or indirectly), they can be caught by statements like the following:
+This library provides an exception handling class: `CppUtils::Errors::FatalException` which derives from `std::exception`, and because of this, it can be caught by statements like the following:

 ```C++
 catch (const std::exception& e)